A1R0NHZ/A1R0NHZ.github.io/_pages/about.md

 - *2023.03* Guest Speaker, Cyber Conference 2023 hosted by the Tamil Nadu Police Department, where I presented on cybersecurity advancements and practices.
 -
 # 📖 Educations
-- *2023.08 - 2025.07 (now)*, Bachelor of Science (Honors), Major in Robotics and Artificial Intelligence; Minors in Mathematics, Physics, Electrical, AMET (Academy of Maritime Education and Training) University, Chennai, Tamil Nadu, India.
+- *2023.08 - 2025.07 (now)*, Bachelor of Science (Honors), Major in Robotics and Artificial Intelligence; Minors in Mathematics, Physics, Electrical.
+  AMET (Academy of Maritime Education and Training) University, Chennai, Tamil Nadu, India.

 # 💬 Invited Talks